 Working with viticulturist Cameron Vawter, a passionate advocate for biodynamic farming, their focus is spent on precise picking decisions, embracing acidity in order to guide pristine fruit through the winemaking process with minimal handling.
 The resulting wines are elegant, structured and a genuine reflection of their provenance.

 |Farming (Sustainable, organic, biodynamic)||Biodynamic (grapes certified with Demeter), Organic (property and wines certified with Biogro NZ)|

 Grapes from organic and biodynamic vineyards are handpicked and transformed into artisan wines through gentle, traditional winemaking..

 Raupo Creek Vineyard:

 The Raupo Creek vineyard is located at the foothills of the Omaka Valley.
 The clay rich soils of the 51 hectare vineyard are ideal for growing Pinot Noir.
 The land is also planted with Chardonnay, Gewurztraminer, Pinot Gris, Semillion, Sauvignon Blanc, Riesling and Viognier.
 An additional 25 hectares are planted with olive groves and vegetable patches, and used for farmland and pasture.
-The entire property is managed organically and in transition towards certification.

 |Wine||Blend||Vine Age||Soil Type||Vineyard Area|